GD Topic - Making India a Semiconductor Powerhouse: The SEMICON India Programme

 • Financial Support and Investments: The SEMICON India Programme is supported by over $10 billion fund to develop India’s semiconductor ecosystem.
 This fund promises up to 50% of the project cost for semiconductor manufacturing units and related infrastructure in India.

-• India Semiconductor Mission (ISM): ISM is the nodal agency of the SEMICON India Prpgramme.
+• India Semiconductor Mission (ISM) is the nodal agency of the SEMICON India Programme.
 It provides targeted incentives across all stages of the Semiconductor Production Supply Chain, including the semiconductor Fabrication Plant, Display Fabrication Plant, ATMP or OSAT Facility, and Design Semiconductor Circuit.

-• Incentive Schemes: ISM provides specific incentives for different stages or functions of the semiconductor manufacturing process.
+• Incentive Schemes: ISM provides different incentives at different stages or functions of the manufacturing process of semiconductor.

-• Design-Linked Incentives (DLI): These incentives encourage companies specializing in chip design by giving them financial support.
+• Design-Linked Incentives (DLI) provides financial support to encourage companies specializing in chip design.

-• Production-Link Incentives (PLI): These incentives focus on boosting electronics and semiconductor manufacturing.
+• Production-Link Incentives (PLI) focus on increasing the manufacturing of electronics and semiconductor.

-• Electronic Development Fund (EDF): Another incentive provided under the SEMICON India Programme is EDF.
-It funds research, development, and innovation in the semiconductor industry.
+• Electronic Development Fund (EDF) is provided under the SEMICON India Programme.
+It funds the research, development, and innovation process of the semiconductor industry.

-• Global Partnership: Under this programme, the Government of India is also partnering with key nations like Japan, South Korea, the United States, and Singapore to strengthen the semiconductor supply chain.
+• Global Partnership: The Government of India is partnering with Japan, South Korea, the United States, and Singapore.
+The partnership is made to strengthen the semiconductor supply chain.
 This will help India leverage diplomatic ties to attract investment and expertise in semiconductor manufacturing.

 The Global Semiconductor Race: India’s Position in the World

 The Indian Government is taking all possible initiatives at national, international, regional, and group levels to make India a hub for semiconductor production, and these initiatives are not going in vain.
 In this competitive global environment, India is making significant improvements in this industry.
 Besides, many companies like Micron, Global Foundry, Tower Group, and PSMC are either setting up their plants individually or by partnering with domestic partners.
-For example, TATA, Adani’s, CG Power, and L&T are collaborating to make India a semiconductor powerhouse.
-The Indian semiconductor market is projected to reach $7.69 billion in 2024 with and sim of achieving $80.3 billion by 2028 at a CAGR of 17.10%.
+For example, TATA, Adani, CG Power, and L&T are collaborating to make India a semiconductor powerhouse.
+The Indian semiconductor market is projected to reach $7.69 billion in 2024 and achieve $80.3 billion by 2028 at a CAGR of 17.10%.

 Top Group Discussion Topics for MBA GD Round